A Self-Guided Walk in Ashfield

-This week it is back to the Inner West of Sydney, to the suburb of Ashfield.
-My research has me on the lookout for parks, historic buildings and a cultural mix.
-I wonder what else I will find.
+My research on the Sydney suburb of Ashfield has me on the lookout for parks, historic buildings and a cultural mix.
+I wonder what else I will find in this historic suburb in Sydney’s Inner West.

 The Bottle Brush (Callistemon) is in flower and brightens up the streetscape as I walk to the next point of interest.
 The sound of heavy digging dominates.
 Work on the controversial WestConnex is well underway.